 2. Bullying other motorists: you really need to get into the lane and the car next to you is a Duet, surely, won’t you give into the temptation to nudge it off the road?
 Or while overtaking, you can see that there’s a car approaching (a Duet) go ahead and overtake, after all, what will he do?
 And who doesn’t have fun harassing learners in those ultra slow driving school cars?
 (No prizes for guessing which model I’m referring to) “WEE!!!
 CLUTCH!!!
 KIRAAAAAAAAACH!!!!”

-3. Listening to radio: A few months ago, being stuck in traffic was actually enjoyable coz one could tune into Marcus and Chris on The Jam, but since Marcus left and was replaced by some mediocre fellow, The Jam has lost its lustre.
-Being stuck in traffic isn’t so bad while tuned into Chit Chat with Eve D’Souza and Solo/Alan from 7 to 8pm on weekdays, or Maina Kageni and Mwalimu King’ang’i on Classic 105.
-Kenyans have visangas I tell you.
+3. Listening to radio: A few months ago, being stuck in traffic was actually enjoyable coz one could tune into Marcus and Chris on The Jam, but sadly Marcus left and was replaced by a new guy.
+Let’s see how this goes.
+Being stuck in traffic isn’t so bad while tuned into Chit Chat with Eve D’Souza and Solo/Alan from 7 to 8pm on weekdays.
+Actually just leave your radio tuned into my favourite station 98.4 Capital FM.

 PS: Be kind to Toyota Duet drivers on the roads today.
 If you own one, be proud coz you worked hard to buy yourself a car.
 Most Kenyans do not own a car.
 But please drive like a Nairobian, otherwise the rest of us can’t help but bully you.